-Mill End is a ground floor apartment has one of the finest aspects, with views out to the garden.
-Furnished well, it is spacious and offers a perfect peaceful retreat.
+Mill End is a ground floor apartment, having one of the finer aspects with views out to the garden.
+Offering its guests an excellent quality, as recognised by the Visit England 4 Star Gold Award, it is well furnished, spacious and makes for the perfect, peaceful retreat.

 A stones throw from the cottage is the popular Punch Bowl Inn, renowned for its cuisine and a most pleasing place to dine.

 South at Sizergh you will find Sizergh Castle.
-It is an imposing house with rich and beautiful gardens which includes a pond, lake, a national collection of hardy ferns and a superb limestone rock garden.
+It is an imposing house with rich and beautiful gardens that includes a pond, lake, a national collection of hardy ferns and a superb limestone rock garden.
 Also at Sizergh is the Strickland Arms, a great pub to have lunch or evening meal.
-Lastly there is Sizergh Barn, well worth avisit for the farm shop and cafe.
+Lastly there is Sizergh Barn, well worth a visit for the farm shop and cafe.

 Across the way from Sizergh is Levens and Levens Hall.
 A beautiful historic house, the gardens are A grade I listed dating from 1694 surviving in their original design where the highlight is the topiary, some of the oldest in the world and justifiably famous.